getkeops/keops/doc/autodiff_gpus/high_level_frameworks.rst

 our kernel norm using the `GraphViz Dot program <http://www.graphviz.org/>`_.
-This acyclic graph is the exact equivalent of the second “backward” line of the backpropagation diagram that we presented page :
+This acyclic graph is the exact equivalent of the second “backward” line of the backpropagation diagram that we presented in the previous section:

   -  **White nodes** stand for backward operators :math:`\partial_x F_{i+1} : (x_i,x_{i+1}^*) \mapsto x_i^*`.